dylanpieper/shinysurveyjs/README.md

 -   Host a single survey or multiple surveys in one app

+-   Store and manage survey data in a [PostgreSQL](https://www.postgresql.org/) database

 -   Design surveys and create JSON objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)

 -   Save survey progress as cookies and resume later